 Obligation to provide data

 Various personal data is required for the establishment, implementation, and termination of the contractual relationship, and the fulfilment of the associated contractual and legal obligations.
-The same applies for the use of our website and the various functions it offers.
+The same applies to the use of our website and the various functions it offers.

 We have summarised the details of this in the point above.
 In certain cases, data also needs to be collected or made available as a result of legal provisions.
 Please note that it is not possible to process your enquiry or execute an underlying contractual relationship without the provision of this data.